mantidproject/mantid/docs/source/algorithms/EnggSaveGSASIIFitResultsToHDF5-v1.rst

 .. warning::

-   Due to a reliance on GSAS-II, this example is not run on the build servers, so may not be correct.
+   Due to a reliance on GSAS-II, the first example is not run on the build servers, so may not be correct.
 Please inform Mantid developers if you spot something awry

-**Example - Export refinement results to a new HDF5 file:**
+**Example - Export refinement results to a new HDF5 file following GSAS-II refinement:**

 .. code-block:: python